Darragh O'Brien

-Darragh O'Brien (born 8 July 1974) is an Irish Fianna Fáil politician who has served as Minister for Housing, Local Government and Heritage since June 2020.
-He has been a Teachta Dála (TD) for the Dublin Fingal constituency since the 2016 general election, and previously from 2007 to 2011 for the Dublin North constituency.
-He previously served as a Senator for the Labour Panel from 2011 to 2016.
+Darragh O'Brien (born 8 July 1974) is an Irish Fianna Fáil politician who has served as Minister for Transport and Minister for Climate, Energy and the Environment since January 2025.
+He has been a Teachta Dála (TD) for the Dublin Fingal East constituency since the 2024 general election.
+He represented the Dublin Fingal constituency from 2016 to 2024, and the Dublin North constituency from 2007 to 2011.
+He previously served as Minister for Housing, Local Government and Heritage from 2020 to 2025 and a Senator for the Labour Panel from 2011 to 2016.

-His brother Eoghan O'Brien is a Fingal County Councillor, representing the Howth-Malahide local electoral area.

 Personal life

 He was born and raised in Malahide, County Dublin, where he is an active member of St. Sylvesters GAA club, Malahide United F.C. and Malahide Rugby Club.
 As a child, O'Brien attended Pope John Paul II National Catholic School and then Malahide Community School (Pobalscoil Íosa).
 He is one of six children.
+His brother Eoghan O'Brien is a Fingal County Councillor, representing the Howth-Malahide local electoral area.

 Before entering politics, he worked in the Pensions sector with Friends First Assurance Company.
 He lives in Malahide with his wife and daughter.